128technology/docs/docs/plugin_kni_namespace_scripts.md

 ```

-The `default` keyword is used to create route entries for the default route table in linux.
+The `default` keyword is used to create route entries for the default route table in Linux.
 In the above example, the second entry for `gre` table will create a new table with the identifier `1024`.
 For each route-table, the user can configure the conditions and parameters for which the table can be used.
 These parameters translate to the options for the `ip rules add` command.
 The currently supported parameters include
 * ingress-interface (iif)
 * egress-interface (off)
 * from-prefix (from)